SiD3W4y/zelda-alttp-re/doc/entities/spawn.md

 [0x00][0 or more entries][0xff]
 ```

+The address to the spawn list of any map can be obtained using the mapping array at
+address 0x8228df0 and accesing the index corresponding to the map id.

 ## Packed coordinates
 Both X and Y coordinates are stored in a packed manner.
 Entities in the game have their
 position stored into two separate u8 arrays for each of their coordinates (high and